emerjhack/website/README.md

-# website
+# EmerjHack Website
-apt-get -y install libz-dev libjpeg-dev libfreetype6-dev python-dev pip install  django-simple-captcha
+This is the website for EmerjHack.